deepomicslab/LocalHGT/README.md

                    (just for evaluation). (default: 1) -h, --help
 ```
 The detected HGT breakpoints are stored in the `<sample name>.acc.csv` file within the output folder.
+See [how to interpret results](#hgt-breakpoints).

 Note:
 - The fastq files should be uncompressed.